aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate copy.md

 #### Chemotherapy

 General guidelines indicate three to 6-month period for adjuvant and neoadjuvant chemotherapy with first gen drugs or Anthracyclines.
-Adjuvant treatment of early-stage HR+ breast cancer with tamoxifen for at least 5 years has been shown to reduce the recurrence rate by about half throughout the first 10 years and reduces breast cancer mortality by about 30% throughout the first 15 years.
+Adjuvant treatment of early-stage HR+ breast cancer with tamoxifen (Selective estrogen receptor modulator) for at least 5 years has been shown to reduce the recurrence rate by about half throughout the first 10 years and reduces breast cancer mortality by about 30% throughout the first 15 years.
 Recent studies support extended adjuvant tamoxifen (10 years versus 5 years) to reduce reoccurrence and mortality so clinical practice guidelines now recommend consideration of adjuvant tamoxifen therapy for 10 years.

 ### Screening [[ref]](https://www.cancer.org/cancer/types/breast-cancer/screening-tests-and-early-detection/american-cancer-society-recommendations-for-the-early-detection-of-breast-cancer.html)